Yang-Xijie/MusicHelper/README.md

 # MusicHelper
-AppleScript to control Music.app in background
+AppleScript to control Music.app in background.

+Run in macOS Big Sur 11.1 for using SF symbols in it.